ufz/ogs/README.md

 ## Current status ##

-It has to be noticed that the current ogs6 version is under very heavy development and [vivid discussion](https://github.com/ufz/ogs/issues), and not even reaching a beta release version, i.e. not all data structure and features are fixed yet.
-If you would like to have a peek into the current status of the code, we recommend to have a look at Norihiro's [draft branch](https://github.com/norihiro-w/ogs/tree/draft).
+It has to be noticed that the current OGS-6 version is under very heavy development and [vivid discussion](https://github.com/ufz/ogs/issues), and does not implement all functionality from OGS-5.
-Which is merely a proposed prototype.
-However, it should compile out of the box and supports many of the simulation processes in ogs5 already.
-The plan is to refactor the code and to merge in functionality into the official ogs6-repository feature-by-feature.

 ## Software development ##